US Presidential Debates Over The Years: Gaffes, Chaos, Scandals - UrduPoint

 US Presidential Debates Over The Years: Gaffes, Chaos, Scandals

-New York, (APP - UrduPoint / Pakistan Point News - 26th Jun, 2024) From Gerald Ford's catastrophic Soviet gaffe to Ronald Reagan's witty remark about his age and Joe Biden asking Donald Trump to "shut up," US presidential debates have been funny, vicious and everything in between.
+Atlanta, (APP - UrduPoint / Pakistan Point News - 27th Jun, 2024) From Gerald Ford's catastrophic Soviet gaffe to Ronald Reagan's witty remark about his age and Joe Biden asking Donald Trump to "shut up," US presidential debates have been funny, vicious and everything in between.

 Here are some of the most memorable moments from more than 60 years of modern American debates.